ydb-platform/ydb/ydb/docs/en/core/dev/example-app/python/index.md

 full_path = os.path.join(database, path)
 ```

-You can use the `session.describe_table()` method to output information about the table structure and make sure that it was properly created:
+Use the `session.describe_table()` method to output information about the table structure and make sure that it was properly created:

 ```python
 def describe_table(session, path, name):